padmakarPi/ibis-poc-demo/docs/implementation/error-handling-implementation-guide.md

 The VHandleError function accepts two parameters:

 1. error (any) : The error object received from an API response or other sources.
+2. messageOptions (VHandleErrorOptions?): An optional object to customize error messages.

 ##### VHandleErrorOptions